 In 2007, Minnesota State Legislature passed a law, effective August 1, 2011, requiring 360 hours of clinical coursework in six clinical knowledge areas, in addition to required continuing education hours during 2+ years of post-MSW supervised practice in a clinical setting, for everyone applying for LICSW licensure.
 See MN Board of Social Work LICSW requirements>>

 An analysis of our MSW curriculum identifies the clock hours for each clinical knowledge area covered in each required and elective MSW course.
 MSW graduates may obtain a copy of this grid here: MSW Clinical Coursework Grid *.
 Graduates will use this grid to record how they have covered the required clinical knowledge content through the courses taken in the St. Kate's - St. Thomas MSW program.
+An example of a completed MSW Clinical Coursework Grid is available in the Related Content side bar (above).
 If you have questions about the grid for the program here at St. Kate’s - St. Thomas, please contact your academic advisor or the MSW Program Director.

 *Each state has its own process and requirements for licensure/certification to practice of social work.
 Graduates have found the documentation provided about clinical knowledge areas helpful in their documentation, along with the information from their transcript, course descriptions, syllabi, and assignments.

 Your transcript verifies which courses you took in our program and used together with the grid, you will be able to assess your status for the MN LICSW application.
 For a transcript of your coursework, please contact the Registrar's Office.

 Graduates should send both the completed original Board of Social Work LICSW application form (Form 1) AND the grid for signature to: